 Inspired by the World War One poem In Flanders Fields, the poppy has been used to commemorate fallen soldiers since 1921, but it has been the centre of some controversy in recent years.

-It is therefore no surprise that employers and employees are now asking for employment law advice as to their rights when it comes to wearing a poppy.
+With some high profile individuals opting not to wear a poppy in public, employers and employees are now asking for employment law advice to clearly understand their rights when it comes to wearing a poppy.

 Can your employer insist you wear a poppy to work?